Main Page All Journeys Travel Tips

 The necessary things:

-A clock with alarm function, small compass, deodorant (roll-on), toothbrush + paste, detergent, dry rope, nail cutting, ear-plugs, needle + thread, ink, passport, visa card, camera, short (bathing) trousers, long trousers, sandals, T-shirt, painkillers and diarrheal pills.
-In cold regions can be added flees-jacket, socks and raincoat.
+In cold regions can be added a flees-jacket, socks and raincoat.
 Girls need to remember skip your period or bring tampons enough, if they travel in the more interesting countries.

 Booking:

 Every time I set out on a journey, I check flight prices on the internet.
-Experience has taught me there is really much to save by using an hours behind the screen.
-Generally I like to pay a little extra to book directly with the airline rather than through a suspect agent.
-Hostles/hotels/B&B i find as I get there, which give a bigger freedom to improvise.
+Experience has taught me; there is really much to save by using an hours behind the screen.
+Generally I like to pay a little extra to book directly with the airline, rather than through a suspect agent.
+However, Momondo.com do offer some good offers.

 The flight:

-On long day flights, I use an eye pads, so I can sleep from it all.
+On long day flights, I use an eye pads, and ear-plugs, so I can sleep from it all.
 It prevent me from jetlag, and the time appears to go faster.
 I usually choose the cheapest airline.
 The food and service is perhaps worse, but I don't feel I get enough extra from the expensive companies .
-Amazingly, many times, we will good to get extra legroom, simply asking for it by check.
+Amazingly, most times, we will good to get extra legroom, simply asking for it at check.

-A few black-listenings: Avianca Air, Charles de Gaul Air Port, small kids and charter tourists, and especially: Jysk Rejsebureau, Lufthansa and Nyhavn Rejser.
+A few black-listenings: Avianca Air, Charles de Gaul Air Port, small kids, charter tourists, and especially: Jysk Rejsebureau, Lufthansa og Nyhavn Rejser.
 Expedia: I have only unfortunate experience with Expedia.
 The hotels are not where they should be (address, dot on the map and GPS leads to three different places, nothing is right.
 Phone no works).
 They don't have a room for me.
 The car agent is not represented in the country, and Expedia will not refund rent and insurance.
-The car rental is not at the airport but US $ 25 away.
+The car re

 The food:

-If you are fussy, you have to reconsider for a moment before back-packet in poor or remote countries.
+If you are fussy, you have to reconsider for a moment, before back-packet in poor or remote countries.
+Being a vegan does causes problems many places as well.
 Beware of the water and things have been washed in it.
-Eat as far as possible, only food which have been cooked / fried, and preferably while it is hot.
+Eat, as far as possible, only food which have been cooked / fried, and preferably while it is hot.
 I have a casual relation.
-I brushes my teeth in local water and eat what I am presented, and has not yet had bad stomach.
-It happened, I get for a day, when I get home.
-If you should get diarrheal, Coca Cola one of the best treatments.
+I eat what I am presented, and has yet only had bad stomach once, in seven years.
+If you should get diarrhoeal, Coca Cola is one of the best treatments.
 Originally invented as a stomach medicine, cola contain a perfect mixture of water, sugar and salts.
 Be sure to drink plenty of fluids!

 The locals:

-People in the Far East, Mediterranean region and Latin America is fantastic sweet and helpful.
+People in the Far East, Mediterranean region, the Arab peninsular, Asia and Latin America are fantastic sweet and helpful.
 If you stand looking on a map, people stops and ask what you're looking for.
-I have not seen near the same helpfulness and friendliness in the Arab world, and it can also lack in the big cities.
+I have not seen near the same helpfulness and friendliness in north Africa, and it can also lack in the big cities.

 Language: